-If a class of record is not set out in the RRS then please consult the guidance document ‘How to set a retention period for a record at the University of Warwick’ and its accompanying quick guide in the Records Management Guidance section of this intranet page.
-If you require further advice on records retention please contact the University Records Management Advisor.
+If a record that you work with is not currently captured in the RRS then please consult the guidance document ‘How to set a retention period for a record at the University of Warwick’ and its accompanying quick guide in the Information and Records Management Guidance section of this page.
+If you require further advice on records retention please contact the University Information and Records Management Advisor.

 Information and Records Management Guidance

 The following links can be used to access guidance about information and records management at the University: